Good Logistics

+Timeline

 In 1883, John Good & Sons acquired its first regular liner agency, where passenger and cargo services were available between Finland and Hull.

 In 1965, John Good & Sons opened an office in Ipswich.

 In 2011, the Joint Managing Director Matthew Good died whilst taking part in a charity run.
 In his honour, the Matthew Good Foundation was founded to focus on research and education surrounding illness and deaths during endurance sporting events.

 The company has featured in the Insider Growth Top 100 Awards 2014 with a 58.5% rise in turnover.

 In 2020, John Good Logistics Limited became the new trading name for John Good Shipping, Connaught Air Services, Felixstowe Warehousing, FOCS Logistics, TEPS Felixstowe and Rewico.
 In the same year, the company opened its first US office in Saddle Brook, New Jersey.
 John Good Logistics, Inc. a wholly owned subsidiary of John Good Logistics Limited.
 John Good Logistics, Inc., a Delaware corporation doing business as a Foreign Corporation in the state of New Jersey.

 In 2022, Good Logistics was acquired by Denholm Group.
 Prior to the acquisition, it had been part of the John Good Group, since it was founded in 1833.